-It features uncomplicated navigation to optimize searching for information about the company and its products, within the collections of various sporting disciplines Dainese is involved with.
+The folks at the Italian-based Dainese have redesigned their website, dainese.com.
+The new Dainese.com was created to be more dynamic and visitor-focused.It features uncomplicated navigation to optimize searching for information about the company and its products, within the collections of various sporting disciplines Dainese is involved with.

 and join #dainesecrew !About DaineseFounded in 1972 by company president Lino Dainese, Dainese produces protective wear for motorcycling, mountain biking, winter sports and equestrian use.
 In 2007, the company acquired premium race and sport helmet manufacturer AGV.
 Dainese and AGV protective products showcase some of the most innovative technologies in action sports and are used by the world’s top riders.
 Headquartered in Vicenza, Italy, Dainese is distributed in North America exclusively by Dainese USA, which, along with Parts Unlimited, also distributes AGV helmets.